Hiriyur: Demographics

 According to 2011 Census of India, Hiriyur had a population of 56,416.
 Males constitute 49.85% of the population and females 50.15%.
 Hiriyur has an average literacy rate of 83.63%, higher than the national average of 74.04%: male literacy is 88.48%, and female literacy is 78.85%.
 In Hiriyur, 10.44% of the population is under 6 years of age.

-Regional
+Transportation

-The Vedavati River is dammed here to meet the water needs of the otherwise mostly dry district of Chitradurga.
-This place lies on NH4, the Mumbai-Bengaluru National Highway, and is a central place for most commuters travelling to southern and central parts of India via Karnataka.
+This place lies on NH-48, the Mumbai-Bangalore National Highway, and is a central place for most commuters travelling to southern and central parts of India via Karnataka.
 Several villages around Hiriyur like Adivala, have been major producers of coconuts.